 Contingent rental provisions within the lease agreements require that minimum lease payments be increased by the CPI % per annum.
-An option exists to renew the leases at the end of the respective terms

 Operating leases

 Lease payments for operating leases, where substantially all the risks and benefits remain with the lessor, are charged as expenses in the periods in which they are incurred.
 Lease incentives under operating leases are recognised as a liability and amortised on a straight-line basis over the life of the lease term.